 The most common would be car accidents or auto accidents.
 The next would be trucking accidents and then slip, trip and falls.
-Then motorcycle, bike and pedestrian accidents would be the next level of accident that we see in frequency.
+Less common accidents include motorcycle, bike and pedestrian accidents we see with less frequency.

 What Kinds of Personal Injury Cases Do You Handle?

 I handle boating accident cases, general negligence, discharge of firearms, fire cases, negligent security which is a type of premises liability case, nursing-home abuse and medical malpractice.

 What Kind of Claim is a Discharge of Firearms Case?

 A lot of times you'll have somebody who picks up a firearm and doesn't really intend to hurt somebody and the firearm will discharge and cause injury to somebody else.